expo/expo/docs/pages/workflow/using-libraries.md

 ### Determining Third-Party Library Compatibility

 **Check React Native Directory**: find the library on the website (if it's there) and verify that it has a "✔️ Expo Go" tag.
-You can also enable the [filter by Expo Go](https://reactnative.directory/?expo=true) option to only show libraries that are compatible with the Expo managed workflow.
+You can also enable the [filter by Expo Go](https://reactnative.directory/?expo=true) option to only show libraries that are compatible with the Expo Go app.

 **Not listed on the directory?** find the project on GitHub, an easy way to do this is with `npx npm-home --github <package-name>`.
 For example, to open the GitHub page for react-native-localize you would run: